In this tutorial, you will learn to draw with the Python Turtle module. It’s a fun way to learn Python while discovering your creativity!

-Once you change direction for the cursor you can move the cursor forward and draw a second line (position 4).
+Once you change the direction of the cursor you can move the cursor forward and draw a second line (position 4).

-Using this principle you can draw as many lines as you want and rotating the cursor using any angle you prefer.
+Using this principle you can draw as many lines as you want and rotate the cursor using any angle you prefer.